-Panel (c) of Figure A.4 shows the non-linear estimates of firm fixed effect responses for workers switching firms after the shock.
-To be precise, we estimate (5.1) when replacing the left hand side by the change in the firm fixed effect in (4.2).
-Our findings are overall robust to using the linear interactions, compare with panel (d) in Figures 6.
-The group with the highest exposure to monetary policy remain low-paid workers employed at low-paying firms before the shock.
+Panel (c) of Figure A.7 shows the non-linear estimates of firm fixed effect responses for workers switching firms after the shock.
+To be precise, we estimate (5.1) when replacing the left-hand side by the change in the firm fixed effect in (4.2).
+The differences between groups become more significant, but our findings are overall robust to using the linear interactions, compared with panel (d) in Figures 6.
+In particular, the group with the highest exposure to monetary policy remains low-paid workers employed at low-paying firms before the shock.

 Monetary policy shocks.
-Our baseline monetary policy shocks are based on the sign-restricted changes in the 6-month OIS rates.
-We examine the robustness of our results when using instead the changes in the 6-month OIS rates around policy announcement without applying sign restrictions.
-Figure A.5 shows that our estimated employment responses have similar point estimates, but are mostly insignificant.
+Our baseline monetary policy shocks are based on the signrestricted changes in the 6-month OIS rates.
+We examine the robustness of our results when using instead the changes in the 6-month OIS rates around policy announcements without applying sign restrictions.
+Figure A.8 shows that our estimated employment responses have similar point estimates, but are mostly insignificant.
 This suggests that the raw surprises are strongly contaminated by information effects (Jarociński and Karadi, 2020).
 We further consider the sign-restricted 3-month OIS rate surprises.
-Figure A.6 shows that we obtain very similar effects to the baseline, both in terms of magnitude and significance.
+Figure A.9 shows that we obtain very similar effects to the baseline, both in terms of magnitude and significance.

 Control variables.
 We examine the sensitivity of our baseline specification to controlling for a set of standard macroeconomic variables.
-In particular, we enrich $Z{i,t-1}$ to include a lagged monetary policy shock and changes in log GDP, log CPI, and the employment rate.
-Figure A.7 shows that this does not change our findings much.
+In particular, we enrich $Z{i,t-1}$ to include a lagged monetary policy shock and changes in log GDP, log CPI, and the unemployment rate.
+Figure A.10 shows that this does not change our findings much.

 Pre-ZLB sample.
 Every paper using high-frequency identified monetary policy shocks faces the potential problem of the Zero Lower Bound (ZLB).
 Our baseline results use the longest possible sample including the ZLB.
 Importantly, because our monetary policy shocks are based on 6-month interest rates, we observe many shocks even during the ZLB episode (see Figure A.1).
 Nevertheless, because monetary transmission may have changed we revisit our results in a pre-ZLB sample, ending in 2012Q2 just before the deposit facility rate reached zero.
-Figure A.8 in the Appendix shows that the employment responses are robust to using the pre-ZLB sample.
+Figure A.11 in the Appendix shows that the employment responses are robust to using the pre-ZLB sample.

 Missing worker observations.
-Our baseline data treatment only considers workers which are registered as employed or unemployed.
+Our baseline data treatment only considers workers who are registered as employed or unemployed.
 Some workers leave our sample for some quarters before returning.
 Potential reasons are that they stopped receiving unemployment benefits, they left the country, or they became self-employed.
-We revisit our results when assuming that missing observations between two appearance of a worker in the sample are non-employment spells.
-Figure A.9 shows that this change amplifies the average employment response to -0.41 p.p. and increases heterogeneity in worker fixed effects.
+We revisit our results when assuming that missing observations between two appearances of a worker in the sample are non-employment spells.
+Figure A.12 shows that this change amplifies the average employment response to -0.4 p.p. and increases heterogeneity in worker fixed effects.
 In contrast, firm fixed effects become less important.